RchGrav/SlyCat/README.md

 1. **Include this prompt instruction when interacting with the LLM:**

    ```
-   Provide the full contents of every modified file in a code fence, with the relative filepath in the format ### **`filepath`** above each fence, ensuring all original code (including unchanged sections) is included.
-If a file is too long, break it into logical sections with `.1`, `.2`, etc. at the end of the filepath, without omitting any content.
+   For each modified file, provide its full contents in a code fence.
+Precede each fence with the relative filepath in the format: `### **`filepath`**`.
+If a file is truncated, append `.1`, `.2`, etc. to the filepath for each part, ensuring no content is omitted.
+Include all original code, even if unchanged.
    ```

 2. **Slice the Response:**